Medical debt

-Medical debt refers to debt incurred by individuals due to health care costs and related expenses.
+Medical debt refers to debt incurred by individuals due to health care costs and related expenses, such as an ambulance ride or the cost of visiting a doctor.

-Medical debt is different from other forms of debt, because it is usually incurred accidentally or faultlessly.
-People do not plan to fall ill or hurt themselves, and health care remedies are often unavoidable; medical debt is often treated with more sympathy than other kinds of debt resulting in advice that people ought not try to convert it to credit card debt.
+Medical debt differs from other forms of debt because it is usually incurred accidentally or faultlessly.
+People do not plan to fall ill or hurt themselves, and healthcare remedies are often unavoidable; medical debt is often treated with more sympathy than other kinds of debt resulting in advice that people ought not try to convert it to credit card debt.